piotrmurach/tty-spinner/README.md

 #### 2.5.2 error

-Use `error` call to stop the spining animation and replace the spinning symbol with cross character to indicate error completion.
+Use `error` call to stop the spinning animation and replace the spinning symbol with cross character to indicate error completion.

 ```ruby
 spinner = TTY::Spinner.new("[:spinner] Task name")